gvwilson/sensibleadventures/litany/story.md

 "I'm Aphra, by the way.
 Call me Affie."

 "That's an unusual name,"
-George said,
+George said without thinking.
-immediately feeling awkward.

 The nurse smile.
 "My mother named me after her best friend.
 She *was* pretty unusual."

-"I guess."
+"I imagine."
 George twisted around in his seat to look at Robbie.
 "Someone's going to come looking for us, you know."